Story of Captain Job Barbour:

 “Newfoundland seamen are noted for their ingenuity and when the real thing is gone or won’t work they try to make something that will do”.

 It was this ingenuity, coupled with their resilience and bravery that allowed the Neptune II to remain afloat and found them drifting towards Tobermory, Scotland on January 16th, 1930.
 The Hesperus, a steamer, attached a towing line and guided the battered vessel into Scotland where Captain Barbour was finally able to send a telegram to his mother stating “Arrived Safely Tobermory, Scotland.
 All well.
 Job K. Barbour”.

 Just as his brother, Lester, had provided a written record of his World War I experience, Captain Job Barbour also committed his story to paper.
-In 1932, “Forty-Eight Days Adrift,” was published in London, England.
-Many years later, Newfoundland’s-own Breakwater Books revived the story and published it in 1981 as part of its Canada’s Atlantic Folklore/Folklife Series.
+In 1932, "Forty-Eight Days Adrift," was published in London, England.
+Many years later, Newfoundland's-own Breakwater Books revived the story and published it in 1981 as part of its Canada's Atlantic Folklore/Folklife Series.
 Breakwater was able to include a foreword by Sir Wilfred Grenfell that was intended for the 1932 edition, but it was not used at that time.
 Breakwater released a second edition in 1983 and a reprinting in 2001.
-“Forty-Eight Days Adrift” remains a very popular book at our gift shop and has been dramatized at our theatre which is named after Captain Barbour’s ship, Neptune II.
+"Forty-Eight Days Adrift" remains a very popular book at our gift shop and has been dramatized in our theatre which is named Neptune II after Captain Barbour's ship.
 The Book is also available on Amazon.

 In 1979 CBC interviewed Captain Barbour who was then 81 years old.
 He retold parts of the story in that interview ... read more.